UtterDonkey/scratch2js/README.md

 ### Creating Sprites

-To create a sprite, use <code>createSprite()</code>.
+To create a sprite, use `createSprite()`.
 It requires 1 parameter which is either an element to assign it to or an image URL to set as the costume.
 It will return an id that can be used to run scripts.
 To run scripts or read data from a sprite, use <code>getSprite()</code>.
 It will return the sprite object.
 It requires 1 parameter which is the id returned from the <code>createSprite()</code> function.

 Example:
 ```